LSEG-API-Samples/Example.WebSocketAPI.Javascript.TRWebSocketController/README.md

 ***Note:** To be able to ask questions and to benefit from the full content available on the [TR Developer Community portal](https://developers.thomsonreuters.com) we recommend you to [register here]( https://developers.thomsonreuters.com/iam/register) or [login here]( https://developers.thomsonreuters.com/iam/login?destination_path=Lw%3D%3D).*

 ## <a id="disclaimer"></a>Disclaimer
-The source code presented in this project has been written by Thomson Reuters only for the purpose of illustrating the concepts of interfacing with Thomson Reuters Elektron WebSocket service.
+TheÂ source code presented in this project has been written by Thomson Reuters only for the purpose of illustrating the concepts of interfacing with Thomson Reuters Elektron WebSocket service.
 It has not been tested for a usage in production environments.

 ## <a id="package"></a>Package